 In Conclusion – Choose the Best Type of Microphone For Your Needs

 For any microphone setup intended for the purpose of live streaming, you are looking to spend around $100.
 Even using the cheapest XLR/USB microphone on the market, there are always extra accessories you will find yourself wishing you had.

 If this is beyond your budget range, then I suggest saving up until you can afford this investment.
 Lower cost options are out there, but there is a noticeable improvement going from a $40 mic to a $100 mic.
 This is about the minimum entry point, where you can safely not need to upgrade anything for the foreseeable future.
 The next big jump in quality comes around the $200 price point, and in my opinion, that is too much to spend on a microphone for live streaming.

-And I suppose you could make the argument that you can plug into a phantom power box, and covert XLR to 3.5mm into the pink port of your pc…but, that will result in some noisy signals.
+And I suppose you could argue that you can plug into a phantom power box and covert XLR to 3.5mm into the pink port of your pc…but that will result in some noisy signals.
 Ideally, you don’t want to do something like that unless you have no other choice.